Torii school: History

 Torii Kiyonobu II and Kiyomasu II, the second generation of the school, saw it to its climax.
 Both artists were active from the 1720s to the 1760s, and consolidated the bolder style of Kiyonobu with the more graceful, delicate style of Kiyomasu.
 They helped develop the Torii style away from the early, primitive forms of Moronobu and into something that formed a key part of the mainstream style of ukiyo-e.
 They also, however, experimented with the use of urushi-e, using lacquer for deeper, bolder lines, and brass or other metal dust to add a sparkle to their works.
 Torii school artists used a color called "tan-e", a lead-based orange color, to achieve tones for clothing and body tones.
 However, Kiyonobu II used color contrasts like pink-green, rather than the yellow-orange contrast used by his masters.

 The works of Torii Kiyohiro, Kiyomitsu, and Kiyotsune, all active in the 1750s to 1770s, continued the tradition of their forebears.
 By this point, the school more or less defined the core of mainstream ukiyo-e style.
 These artists' figures are more graceful and delicate, and less bold, than those of their predecessors.
 But they were also some of the first to experiment with benizuri-e, or "rose prints"; at this time, printers began to use color on the woodblocks, coloring the prints directly during production, instead of by hand afterwards.
+Before this technique was adopted, Torii artists applied yellow, tan (a lead-based orange), urushi (lacquer), and beni pigments by hand; the shift to block-printed colour itself, achieved in 1741, is credited to the Torii school as pioneers of the process.
 Up to five different colors could be used in one print, but the overall effect was still far simpler than the nishiki-e (multicolored "brocade" prints) which would emerge later.
 The artistic developments and adaptions by Kiyomitsu, allowed for a specific style of the Torii School, which was called "Ie-No-Ho."
 With students learning directly from their masters, knowledge was passed down from master to student in the manner of "Ie-No-Ho".
 While there was a set "style", each head artist of the school had their own personal approach and subtle changes.
 For example, Kiyonobu II printed rather than painted like his predecessors, because of the new medium of the woodblock print.